 The Berlin Wall Freedom Expedition was the project of four adventurous Americans: Art Harman, Mark, Paul and Terri.
 The plan to go to Berlin was conceived while watching the live TV coverage on November 9, 1989, as East Germans thronged to the wall and crossed to the West for the first time since 1961 when the Soviet Union built it.
 Moments later came the idea to bring back pieces of the Wall to sell for fun and to help pay for the adventure.

 Within days, we had tickets and were ready.
-From political friends, we were able to find some interesting people to meet in both the East and West.
+From political friends, we were able to find some interesting and helpful people to meet in both the East and West.
 Provisions were basic: crowbars, axes, sledge hammers, chisels, safety goggles, and heavy canvas sacks for the Wall.
 I forget if Mark actually took his motorcycle helmet or not but he said he would.
-All this got packed as checked luggage, as we assumed these items might be in short supply in Berlin or just would consume a lot of expedition time tracking them down.
+All this got packed as checked luggage, as we assumed these items might be in short supply in Berlin or just would consume a lot of expedition time tracking them down in Berlin.

 We left Washington D.C. on November 18 on PanAm, changing planes in Frankfurt, and arrived on the 19th at West Berlin's Tegel Airport.
 Then we rented a VW Passat wagon and found a nice small hotel, the "Ahorn", near the "Kudam" (Kurferstendam Strasse) shopping district.